cucumber-rs/cucumber/book/src/cli.md

           Note: Tags from Feature, Rule and Scenario are merged together on filtering, so be careful about conflicting tags on different levels.

   -i, --input <glob>
           Glob pattern to look for feature files with.
-By default, looks for `*.feature`s in the path configured tests runner
+If not specified, looks for `*.feature` files in the path configured in the test runner

   -c, --concurrency <int>
           Number of scenarios to run concurrently.
 If not specified, uses the value configured in tests runner, or 64 by default